suntzu93/info/MonitorAndAlert.md

 ### Server

 #### I have 3 channels to monitor the server and notify me of any issues.
 `1.
 I use Grafana to monitor and set notifications for CPU, Memory, and Disk space when they exceed the threshold of 85%.
-It will notify my Telegram.`
+It will notify via Telegram.`

 <img src="/images/grafana_cpu.png">

 `2.
 I use Google cloud and set notifications for CPU, Memory, and Disk space when they exceed the threshold of 85%.
-It will notify my email.`
+It will notify via email.`

 Setup alert for cpu
 <img src="/images/google_cpu.png">